arcmantle/weave/packages/core/library/src/observe/observe.modularization-plan.md

   - Implemented opt-in proxy caching with precise invalidation; `observe.markPristine/reset` clear the cache via the factory.
   - Updated `observe()` to initialize the pristine snapshot per root and avoid double-proxying by returning already observed proxies.
   - Verified behavior parity with tests: arrays, array-delete, map/set, proxy-cache, listeners, redo basics, transactions, and batching.

+- 2025-09-28 — Step 8: Extracted `batch-transaction.ts` and integrated.
+  - Moved `beginBatch`, `commitBatch`, `rollbackBatch`, `batch`, `transaction`, and `transactionAsync` into a new module.
+  - Wired `observe.ts` to delegate batching/transactions to the module and passed `getBatchFrames` into `proxy-factory` for group ID selection.
+  - Preserved nested sync/async coalescing behavior and group semantics; public API unchanged.
+  - Validated with the full observe test suite: all tests passing.
+Styling/lint items are intentionally deferred per repo guidance.